emberjs/rfcs/text/0712-query-params-as-derived-data.md

 this (#712) RFC a step further and removes the reliance on controllers for query
 params:

-Most "fancy features" of query params would be implemented in user-space:
+Most "fancy features" of query params would be implemented in user-space or in supplemental addons, such as ember-parachute.

 ### Sticky Query Params